 Often, other people’s misconceptions of the significance of your loss are because they don’t realise exactly who you are grieving for.
 Meeting your baby may help these people understand and hopefully be more understanding of you and your feelings.
 It may help them accept the need for you to talk about your baby.

 Some parents choose to leave their baby in a bassinette for the funeral service perhaps privately placing their baby in the casket before travelling to the cemetery, urupā or crematorium.
 Having your baby in a bassinette can allow those at the service (eg, whānau/family, friends and possibly work colleagues) the opportunity to meet your baby if they haven’t already and to accept that you are grieving for a real person.

 There is no hurry to have your baby cremated or buried.
 It is important that you take as much time as you need to work through the decisions that must be made.

 It is very important that the mother is not left out of the decision making.
-If the birth was physically difficult (eg, caesarean, great blood loss, etc.) she may need time to recover sufficiently before she is physically able to attend to these decisions and have input into the funeral arrangements.
+If the birth was physically difficult (eg, a Caesarean section, extensive blood loss, etc.) the mother may need time to recover sufficiently before she is physically able to attend to these decisions and have input into her baby's funeral arrangements.

 Who organises the funeral?